Strs Ohio Sells 22,900 Shares of Upwork Inc. (NASDAQ:UPWK)

-Strs Ohio trimmed its stake in Upwork Inc. (NASDAQ:UPWK – Get Rating) by 76.3% during the fourth quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 7,100 shares of the company’s stock after selling 22,900 shares during the period.
-Strs Ohio’s holdings in Upwork were worth $242,000 at the end of the most recent reporting period.
+Strs Ohio reduced its holdings in Upwork Inc. (NASDAQ:UPWK – Get Rating) by 76.3% during the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 7,100 shares of the company’s stock after selling 22,900 shares during the period.
+Strs Ohio’s holdings in Upwork were worth $242,000 as of its most recent SEC filing.

-Several other hedge funds also recently modified their holdings of UPWK.
-BlackRock Inc. raised its stake in shares of Upwork by 6.8% in the 3rd quarter.
-BlackRock Inc. now owns 8,009,219 shares of the company’s stock valued at $360,654,000 after acquiring an additional 509,479 shares in the last quarter.
-Eagle Asset Management Inc. bought a new position in shares of Upwork in the 3rd quarter valued at approximately $20,211,000.
-Amundi Pioneer Asset Management Inc. bought a new position in shares of Upwork in the 1st quarter valued at approximately $8,493,000.
-Citigroup Inc. raised its stake in shares of Upwork by 1,080.9% in the 3rd quarter.
-Citigroup Inc. now owns 478,854 shares of the company’s stock valued at $21,563,000 after acquiring an additional 438,304 shares in the last quarter.
-Finally, Moors & Cabot Inc. bought a new position in shares of Upwork in the 3rd quarter valued at approximately $396,000.
-69.59% of the stock is currently owned by institutional investors and hedge funds.
+Other hedge funds and other institutional investors have also modified their holdings of the company.
+Banque Cantonale Vaudoise bought a new position in Upwork in the 3rd quarter worth approximately $27,000.
+Rockefeller Capital Management L.P. increased its position in shares of Upwork by 101.6% during the third quarter.
+Rockefeller Capital Management L.P. now owns 750 shares of the company’s stock valued at $33,000 after purchasing an additional 378 shares during the period.
+Signaturefd LLC increased its position in shares of Upwork by 54.8% during the third quarter.
+Signaturefd LLC now owns 907 shares of the company’s stock valued at $41,000 after purchasing an additional 321 shares during the period.
+Lindbrook Capital LLC bought a new stake in shares of Upwork during the fourth quarter valued at approximately $52,000.
+Finally, Marshall Wace North America L.P. bought a new stake in shares of Upwork during the first quarter valued at approximately $38,000.
+69.59% of the stock is currently owned by institutional investors.

-Several brokerages have commented on UPWK.
-JMP Securities dropped their price target on Upwork from $55.00 to $48.00 and set an “outperform” rating on the stock in a research report on Friday, February 11th. began coverage on Upwork in a research report on Friday, December 17th.
-They issued a “buy” rating and a $45.00 price target on the stock.
-Needham & Company LLC dropped their price target on Upwork from $60.00 to $42.00 and set a “buy” rating on the stock in a research report on Friday, February 11th.
-TheStreet downgraded Upwork from a “c-” rating to a “d+” rating in a research report on Wednesday, January 26th.
-Finally, Stifel Nicolaus dropped their price target on Upwork from $40.00 to $34.00 and set a “buy” rating on the stock in a research report on Friday, February 11th.
-One research analyst has rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has a consensus rating of “Buy” and a consensus target price of $47.58.

-In related news, insider Eric Gilpin sold 4,019 shares of the business’s stock in a transaction on Friday, February 18th.
-The stock was sold at an average price of $24.41, for a total value of $98,103.79.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, CEO Hayden Brown sold 29,375 shares of the business’s stock in a transaction on Friday, March 18th.
-The shares were sold at an average price of $22.33, for a total value of $655,943.75.
+In other news, CEO Hayden Brown sold 1,170 shares of the company’s stock in a transaction on Tuesday, January 18th.
+The stock was sold at an average price of $26.54, for a total transaction of $31,051.80.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, insider Eric Gilpin sold 4,019 shares of the company’s stock in a transaction on Friday, February 18th.
+The shares were sold at an average price of $24.41, for a total value of $98,103.79.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 48,654 shares of company stock worth $1,129,053.
-9.20% of the stock is owned by insiders.
+In the last three months, insiders sold 48,654 shares of company stock worth $1,129,053.
+Insiders own 9.20% of the company’s stock.

+A number of research firms have recently issued reports on UPWK.
+Canaccord Genuity Group lowered their price objective on Upwork from $45.00 to $40.00 and set a “buy” rating on the stock in a research report on Friday, March 18th.
+Needham & Company LLC lowered their price objective on Upwork from $60.00 to $42.00 and set a “buy” rating on the stock in a research report on Friday, February 11th.
+JMP Securities lowered their price objective on Upwork from $55.00 to $48.00 and set an “outperform” rating on the stock in a research report on Friday, February 11th.
+Stifel Nicolaus decreased their price target on Upwork from $40.00 to $34.00 and set a “buy” rating on the stock in a research note on Friday, February 11th.
+Finally, Zacks Investment Research raised Upwork from a “sell” rating to a “hold” rating in a research note on Friday, April 1st.
+One investment analyst has rated the stock with a hold rating and eleven have issued a buy rating to the company.
+According to MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus target price of $47.58.

 Upwork Profile (Get Rating)